• Skip to primary navigation

 • Heat the saucepan on medium-high and allow the mixture to cook, stirring occasionally.

 • Continue to cook, stirring and mashing the rhubarb as you go, until the mixture thickens significantly to a jam-like consistency.
-Approximately 15 – 20 minutes.
+Up to 40 minutes.
+The mixture should come to a boil until it reaches at least 220F.

 • Remove the jar and lid and thoroughly dry.
 Ladle the jam into the jar and screw the lid on well.
 Place in a pot of boiling water for about 10 minutes.
 Allow to cool completely to room temperature before refrigerating.